Gametrics/standards/grc.md

 The VGCC, Video Game Condition Code, is a condensed text string intended to denote the general status, details, and repair history of consumer video game consoles, software, and peripherals.
 It is intended for use by collectors, curators, retailers, resellers and enthusiasts, for any use case where a standardized way of representing the history and condition of video game paraphernalia would be beneficial.

+## The Need for a Standard

+For anyone seriously into video games as a hobby, determining what, exactly, you have has historically been a challenge.

 ## Status of This Document

 VGCC is currently in a developmental, RFC draft phase.
 It should not be used for any purpose until it has been finalized and tooling has been developed.